achabense/moody/legacy/README.md

+(Mess)
+The program (later called editor) is intended to be used ?v assistance ?prep a (arbitrary) text editor.

+Grouping: If a rule is ?? it satisfies the concept behind the partition...
+Predefined groups:
+Native ...
+Hex...
+...

+About state symmetry(?)

+Lock: Together with the ??? rule, a lock is a representation of what can happen / has happened ...

+Evolvement capture:
+It ... leave enough space for the ...
+(TODO: Detect invalid capture...)
+Still-life constraints: ...

+(TODO: program-specific data (lock-?partition...))

 #### About this program
-* This program enables easy ways to recognize ... which are representable with ???
+* This program enables easy ways to recognize and operate on ... which are representable with ??? (need explanation)

 #### What can be saved & how to save
 * Rules can be loaded and exported via MAP format strings.
 The program is unable to recognize rules in other formats.
 To compensate for this ...